 The total SCR is slightly higher than in the previous year.
-Market Risks decrease mainly due to lower equity exposure and stress level as well as a decrease of Currency Risk.
-The increase in Underwriting Risks is mainly due to an increase in Lapse Risk.
+Market Risks raised mainly due to higher currency risk.
+The slight decrease of Underwriting Risks is mainly due to the decrease of expense risk following lower expenses.

 E.3.
 USE OF THE DURATION-BASED EQUITY RISK SUB-MODULE IN THE CALCULATION OF THE SOLVENCY CAPITAL REQUIREMENT